jason-fox/fox.jason.prismjs/README.md

 loaded dynamically during processing.
 A large number of additional languages are supported - just look at the list on https://github.com/PrismJS/prism/tree/master/components

+#### Altering the CSS theme colors

+The default theme supports the `prefers-color-scheme` css media query and uses CSS variables to offer separate _"light"_ and_"dark"_ modes.
+This theme can be altered by setting the `prism.css.theme` parameter, a separate [solarized](https://ethanschoonover.com/solarized/)  _"light"_/_"dark"_ theme is also included within the plugin.

 #### Altering the static HTML look and feel

-Extend with an additional plug-in which overrides the default `prismjs.css.file` property and amend a copy of the `resource/style.css` file to alter the look-and-feel of the rendered HTML
+For more extensive modifications, extend with an additional plug-in which overrides, the default `prismjs.css.file` property and amend a copy of the `css/style.css` file to alter the look-and-feel of the rendered HTML

 ##### `plugin.xml` Configuration